 The WBO decided not to reverse the decision, revealing they could only revoke the result when fraud or a law had been violated.

-It saw Horn make a successful first defence of his WBO crown with a stoppage win over Britain's Gary Corcoran but the Queensland star would relinquish the belt to Terance Crawford in his sole fight in America at the MGM Grand.
+It saw Horn make a successful first defence of his WBO crown with a stoppage win over Britain's Gary Corcoran but the Queensland star would relinquish the belt to Terence Crawford in his next fight at the MGM Grand in Las Vegas.

 Since then, he has racked up two wins and avenged his defeat to Michael Zerafa at middleweight.
 Horn's most recent bout was against Tim Tszyu - the son of former light welterweight king Kostya Tszyu - who British fans remember more for his devastating defeat to Mancunian Ricky Hatton in 2005.